-This post explains what EP25/2 actually requires, why the general-purpose fairness tooling you might reach for first does not answer that question, and how to run a conformant proxy discrimination audit in Python using the insurance-fairness library.
+This post explains what that obligation actually requires technically, why the general-purpose fairness tooling you might reach for first does not answer the right question, and how to run a conformant proxy discrimination audit in Python using the insurance-fairness library.

 Three things follow from this that shape what a technical audit needs to produce.

 First, the test is about factor-level correlation, not output-level disparity.
-A model that charges different average premiums to men and women is not necessarily discriminating — risk differs.
+A model that charges different average premiums to men and women is not necessarily discriminating - risk differs.
 A model that uses a factor which is a strong predictor of gender, without having considered that relationship, is a problem.
-EP25/2 wants you to examine the inputs, not just compare the group average outputs.
+The regulatory obligation is to examine the inputs, not just compare the group average outputs.

 Second, conditional independence is the legal standard.
 The Lindholm, Richman, Tsanakas and Wüthrich (LRTW) framework, now the academic reference point for FCA enforcement discussions, defines discrimination as: a pricing model that is not conditionally independent of a protected attribute S given the observed rating factors X. In other words, if knowing a customer’s protected characteristic tells you something about what the model will charge them - even after you know all their risk factors - the model is discriminating.
 This is a stricter and more precise test than demographic parity.

 Third, the audit trail is part of the obligation.
-EP25/2 specifically criticised the quality of evidence submitted by firms in the preceding thematic review, TR24/2 (August 2024).
-“Too high level and lacking the granularity to adequately evidence good outcomes” is the FCA’s summary of what it received.
-The audit needs to be reproducible, factor-level, and documented — not a one-line assertion that the model was reviewed.
+The FCA’s multi-firm review of Consumer Duty implementation (2024) found that the quality of evidence submitted by firms was “too high level and lacking the granularity to adequately evidence good outcomes.”
+The audit needs to be reproducible, factor-level, and documented - not a one-line assertion that the model was reviewed.

 Why Fairlearn and AIF360 do not fit